uzairafridi00/Python-Projects/README.md

 # Python-Projects
 These are the Basic and Some Cool Python Projects
-# These Projects belong to Uzair Afridi
+# These Projects belong to uzairafridi00
 # Please Give me credit if you like these Projects